oguzhan-yilmaz/balcony/docs/how-it-works/about-boto3.md

 Types of requests you can make to AWS API are internally called `Operation`.

-Operations define `input_shape` and `output_shape` for its input and output data structure.
+Operations define `input_shape` and `output_shape` for its input & output data structure.
 It also defines the required parameters for an operation.
 And also the possible exceptions you might get calling this operation.

 ```json
 "operations":{